NVIDIA-Omniverse/kit-extension-sample-gestures/exts/omni.example.gesture_window/docs/README.md

 ## [Tutorial](../../docs/tutorial.md)
 This extension sample also includes a step-by-step tutorial to accelerate your growth as you learn to build your own Omniverse Kit extensions.

 Learn how to create a scene view within an omni.ui.Window element and how to apply gestures to items in the scene view.
-Additionally, the tutorial has a `Final Scripts` folder to use as a reference as you go along.

 ​[Get started with the tutorial here.](../../docs/tutorial.md)